cncf/toc/workinggroups/README.md

 ## Process

 If you would like to submit a WG proposal, please get in contact with suitable umbrella TAGs.
-The TAG work with their TOC liasons to create the WG.
+The TAG will follow their existing working group processes or engage with their TOC liasons to create the WG should no process exist.

 At a minimum, please include this information: